-I've loved creating things since I was a little kid.
+I've loved creating things since I was a kid.
 Convince me that I'm creating something and I'll spend weeks on it.
-I also loved to get lost and wander around exploring, finding something new and unfamiliar, searching for small adventures.
+I also love to get lost and wander around exploring, finding something new and unfamiliar, searching for small adventures.
 Convince me that we're on an adventure and my bag is packed full of snacks and a camera, and I'm ready to roll.

 Now I'm a big kid with a family.
-And I still spend my time creating things and getting lost while searching for small adventures.
+I still spend my time creating things and getting lost while searching for small adventures.
 I just move a little slower, carry more snacks, and have little hands wrapped around mine.